hanzhi227/Capstone1/README.md

 ## Conclusion

-Within this data set, there is not enough evidence to prove that air pollution correlates with life expectancy.
+Within this data set, there is not enough evidence to prove that air pollution correlates with life span.

 ## Data Sources